Josh Altman And Heather Bilyeu Baby: ‘MDLLA’ Couple Reveals Daughter’s Name

 “If I’m correct ’cause, this is not my department, lots of pinks and grays,” Josh Altman has told Bravo about his involvement in the design of the baby’s room, adding, “I’m pretty sure we had seen some stuff at Restoration Hardware Baby and that was kind of the direction we were going in.
 But I have no idea.”

 A few years ago, Josh and Heather were engaged and she was trying to plan a wedding.
 They were filming Million Dollar Listing: Los Angeles at the time, and she was trying to book cake tastings and meetings to suit Josh.
-Bu Altman didn’t put the wedding as a top priority and the wedding date was eventually moved.
+But Altman didn’t put the wedding as a top priority and the wedding date was eventually moved.

 But one day when Josh realized that Heather was disappointed in him and possibly on her way out the door, he decided to set the date.
 And they stuck to that date, as they got married in Aspen in April of 2016.
 It was just months later that they found out they were expecting a baby, something that was featured on Million Dollar Listing: Los Angeles.
 Just over a year ago, Altman opened up about how excited he was about the future and it sounds like plenty has changed since he wrote his thoughts down in late 2015.